fbpx

 Directions to the Austin Probate Lawyer Office

-No two probate proceedings are exactly the same, making it important to retain an attorney that educates you on your unique situation and tailors a legal strategy to meet your needs.
+No two probate proceedings are exactly the same, making it important to retain an attorney who educates you on your unique situation and tailors a legal strategy to meet your needs.
 At the Hailey-Petty Law Firm, we provide the informative and customized guidance you need to make informed decisions on every detail involved in the probate process.
-To schedule a free 30-minute consultation to discuss your probate needs with Attorney Pamela Hailey-Petty or Attorney Jessica Ramirez, call (512) 910-8977 to reach our Austin office, (210) 570-2458 to reach our San Antonio office, or contact our firm online today. *Note: additional fees may apply for consultations longer than the allotted 30 minutes.
+To schedule a free 30-minute consultation to discuss your probate needs with Attorney Pamela Hailey-Petty, call (512) 910-8977 to reach our Austin office, (210) 570-2458 to reach our San Antonio office, or contact our firm online today. *Note: additional fees may apply for consultations longer than the allotted 30 minutes.

 Austin Probate Attorney Reviews